 How to get to Figueres from Barcelona by yourself

 Driving.
-Renting a car can be quite a cheap option actually, I recommend you checking the prices here (this link will give you an exclusive 10% discount).
-The journey is 140 km.
-Take AP7 motorway and take Figueres exit.
+Renting a car can be quite a cheap option actually, I recommend you checking the prices here!
+The journey is 140 km long.
+Take AP7 motorway and take the Figueres exit.

 Price for Dali museum

 The entrance to the museum is 14€ for adults and 10€ for students.
 Kids aged 8 and younger can enter free of charge.
-If you get a Barcelona City Pass (which gives you Skip the Lines for Sagrada Familia and Park Guell), you will also get a 20% discount to Figueres museum.
-Btw, click here if you want to know more tricks about avoiding the lines for busy Barcelona attractions.
+If you get a Barcelona City Pass (which gives you Skip-the-Lines access to Sagrada Familia and Park Guell), you will also get a 20% discount to Figueres museum.

-The whole visit can be done in a day, even half a day should be enough if you are in a rush.
+The whole visit can be done in a single day, but even half a day should be enough if you are in a rush.

-Do not miss the Dali jewels museum located just after Dali Museum; it is included in your ticket.
+Do not miss the Dali Jewels Museum located just after Dali Museum; the entrance is included in your ticket!
 Also, go around the building to see the surreal façade with giant eggs on top!

 3. PortAventura and Ferrari Park